Nirav-Madhani/Nirav-Madhani/Portfolio1.md

 ## Projects

+### Linkedin Non-Professional Post Remove (in-progress)

+**DEMO**

+**Key Features**
+- Developed a LinkedIn post scraping addon, communicating with local server to increase database storage capacity by more than 50x.
+- Architected LLM based application for data labeling, improving labeling efficiency over 100x with 96% performance of human labelers.
+- Training SLM using transfer learning to classify text as Professional / Non-Professional and deployed as ONNX increasing performance over 50x and reducing cost to 0.
+- Wireframed an addon to delete LinkedIn post based on SLM classification.

 ### CeNSE-DL: Celestial Navigation in Outer Space Enhanced by Deep Learning
 This repository contains the code, paper, and dataset generator tool used for the term project for *Case Studies in ML* at **UT Austin**.